Ben90001/IAP-Coding_for_Interviews/README.md

 No installation is needed, download and installation is handled by CMake.

 ## Usage
-There are only 2 files you need to modify to test your own implementations.
-You can find both of them in the `src`directory.
 To add your own implementation follow these steps:
-1. Implement your functionality using the provided declaration in `src/additionalSolutions.cc`.
+1. Implement your functionality using the provided declaration in `src/additionalSolutions/additional-NameOfProblem.cc`.
 2. Enable the corresponding testing variable in `src/config.hh`.
 3. If you wish to run the exact same tests on the different versions of the problems enable `COMPARABLE_TESTING`.
 4. From the build directory recompile the tests using: